PERFORMANCEINSTALLATIONARTIST BOOKSWORKSHOPSABOUT

 ARTIST STATEMENT

-I am an Oslo-based French and Trinidadian artist and scenographer interested in exploring the relationship between ecology, time, identity and kinship, and the narratives these create in relation to living beings (human and non-human).
+I am an Oslo-based French and Trinidadian artist and scenographer currently investigating the colonial and human-centered legacies within generational knowledge, from a mixed-identity perspective.
+My work focuses on exploring the relationship between ecology, time, identity and kinship, through a research-based practice.

-My research-based practice is both narrative and participatory: I work with imagination, world-building and discussion through collective story-making & story-telling.
-I use this as my framework to explore imaginations of sustainable futures, together with other beings, with an emphasis on social and climate justice.
+This practice is both narrative and participatory in nature: I work with imagination, collective world-building and storytelling as my framework to explore imaginations of sustainable futures, together with other beings, with an emphasis on social and climate justice.

 I am inspired by post-humanistic theories, decolonial æsthetics, black and eco-feminism among other thoughts.
 This, together with my own artistic practice, creates a variety of project-based artworks that act as communication capsules for my research.
-These can take the form of storytelling performances, publications, films and installations.
-My current research project explores generational knowledge through participatory and ritual practices for collective discourse on hybrid identity and the generational knowledge that living beings inherit from past generations.
+These can take the form of storytelling performances, artist-book publications and installations.

 ARTIST BIO